 When I invite a teacher to lead a workshop at Lindy Jazz or DJam, I like to ask them lots of questions!
 It’s my way of getting to know what they think and it’s also because I hear these questions quite often.
 Questions about levels, auditions, competitions, dancing with teachers and the secret of being awesome!
 Here, Natalia Eristavi, a beautiful dancer, international teacher and competitor answers my inquisitive questions and I am really excited to share her guest blog with you.

 I am so honored to have been asked to write a guest blog for Joo-Lee!

 Firstly let me tell you a little about myself.
 My name is Natalia Eristavi and I have been Swing dancing for about 5 years starting in Orange County California when I was 17 years old.
 Since then, I have picked up Lindy Hop, Shag and Balboa and have had the pleasure of teaching it both locally and internationally as well as competing at multiple events around the world.

-When it comes to watching videos of myself, I tend to be quite self critical and rarely enjoy the experience however I am quite proud of this Classic routine my partner Alex Parker and I choreographed and performed at ILHC in 2015.
-We spent quite some time refining this routine and I am certainly proud of it.
+When it comes to watching videos of myself, I tend to be quite self critical and rarely enjoy the experience however I am quite proud of some of the routines that I’d choreographed and performed in at a number of international events.

 Having been to many international dance camps and having competed in most of them I have often been asked about taking that next step into high level competition.